MattRicchi/White-Matter-Hyperintensities-Segmentation/README.md

 ```
 The scripts were written in `Python 3.11.0` on `Windows 11`, and the functions were tested in the same environment.

-## How to train the network

-To begin the network training, you simply have to execute the `training.py` script.
-Please, make sure that the `DATABASE` folder has the required data and is situated in the same directory as the script.
-Moreover, the `DATABASE` folder should have two subfolders:
-* `OnlyBrain`, which contains brain-extracted images sorted into the following categories:
-  * `flair` with brain-extracted flair images
-  * `t1w` with brain-extracted T1 weighted images
-  * `label` with ground truth images
-* `brain` which includes brain mask images

-If you need to perform brain extraction on your data, you may utilize the [fslpy wrapper BET](https://git.fmrib.ox.ac.uk/fsl/fslpy/-/blob/master/fsl/wrappers/bet.py) provided by fsl.
-[Here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET/UserGuide) you can find the BET userguide.

-The `training.py` script automatically splits the images into training and testing categories.
-Images of patients 4, 11, 15, 38, 48, and 59 will be reserved for testing purposes to evaluate the network's performance.

-Once the training and testing stages are complete, the ultimate segmented images are stored in the NIfTI format under the same ID as the initial flair image.

 ## Evaluate network performance